vkoskiv/c-ray/README.md

 - Subsurface scattering
 - Spectral rendering

+## Compatibility

+C-ray has been verified to work on the following architectures
+- x86 & x86_64 (Primarily developed on x86_64)
+- ARMv6, ARMv7 and ARMv8 (Various Raspberry Pi systems)
+- PowerPC 7xx and 74xx (PowerPC G3 and G4 systems)
+- MIPS R5000 (1996 SGI O2)
+- SuperSPARC II (1992 SUN SparcStation 10)

 ## Usage

 Please see the [Wiki](https://github.com/VKoskiv/c-ray/wiki) for details on how to use the JSON scene interface!